rbisdorff/Digraph3/docSphinx/tutorial.rst

       name:       categorical low limits
       comment:    Inferior or equal limits for category membership assessment

 Among the 10 new incoming decision actions (see Line 4 above) there are 3 advantageous (high benefits, but also high costs), 4 cheap (low costs, buts also low benefits) and 4 neutral decision actions.
-The digraph actions also contain the closed lower limits of the four quartile classes: [0.0-0.25[, [0.25-0.5[, [0.5 - 0.75[, [0.75 - 1.0[.
+The digraph's actions also contain the closed lower limits of the four quartile classes: [0.0-0.25[, [0.25-0.5[, [0.5 - 0.75[, [0.75 - 1.0[.

 The main time (0.4 out of 0.5 sec. , see Lines 21-27 above) is spent by the class constructor in computing the outranking relation on the extended actions set including both the new actions as well as the quartile class limits.
+In case of large volumes, ie many new decision actions and centile classes for instance, a multi-threading version may be used when multiple processing cores are available (see the technical description of the :py:class:`sortingDigraphs.NormedQuantilesRatingDigraph` class).

-The actual rating procedure will rely on a complete ranking obtained from this outranking digraph.
-Two efficient and scalable ranking rules, the **Copeland** and its valued version, the **Netflows** rule may be used.
+The actual rating procedure will rely on a complete ranking of the new decision actions as well ass the quantile class limits obtained from the corresponding bipolar valued outranking digraph.
+Two efficient and scalable ranking rules, the **Copeland** and its valued version, the **Netflows** rule may be used for this purpose.
 The *rankingRule* parameter allows to choose one of both.
-With *rankingRule='best'* (see Line 2 above) the :code:`NormedQuantilesRatingDigraph` constructor will choose the ranking rule that results in the highest ordinal correlation with the given outranking relation.
-In this rating example we obtain the Copeland rule:
+With *rankingRule='best'* (see Line 2 above) the :code:`NormedQuantilesRatingDigraph` constructor will choose the ranking rule that results in the highest ordinal correlation with the given outranking relation (see [BIS-2012]_).

+In this rating example, the Copeland rule appears to be the more appropriate ranking rule:
+    >>> print('Ranking rule        :', self.rankingRule)
+    Ranking rule        : Copeland
     >>> print('Actions ranking     :', self.actionsRanking)
     Actions ranking     : [
     'm4', 'a1008', 'a1006', 'a1005', 'a1001', 'a1003', 'a1010',
     'm3', 'a1002', 'm2', 'a1004', 'a1009', 'a1007', 'm1']
-    >>> print('Ranking rule        :', self.rankingRule)
-    Ranking rule        : Copeland
     >>> print('Ranking correlation :', self.rankingCorrelation)
     Ranking correlation : {
      'determination': Decimal('0.544'),
      'correlation': Decimal('0.966') }

-And the Copeland rule achieves here a ranking (from vest to worst) which is very close (*tau* = 0.97) to the underlying outranking relation.
-With the NetFloes rule we would get the following slightly different ranking result:
+We achieve here a linear ranking without ties (from best to worst) of the digraph's actions, ie including the new decision actions as well as the quartile limits *m1* to *m4*, which is very close in an ordinal sense (*tau* = 0.97) to the underlying valued outranking relation.
+With the *NetFlows* rule we would get the following slightly different ranking result:
     >>> from linearOrders import NetFlowsOrder
     >>> nf = NetFlowsOrder(nqr)
     >>> nf.netFlowsRanking